-- Inclusion within the Performance Improvement Plan, with progress being monitored and reported on a bi-annual basis to the Strategy, Policy and Resources Committee and Audit Committee. - Inclusion within Directorate Business Plans, with progress being monitored and reported on an annual basis to the relevant Council Committee. - Data submissions to Government Departments, with reports being issued to monitor the performance of each Council, identifying regional trends and comparisons.
+- Inclusion within the Performance Improvement Plan, with progress being monitored on a bi-annual basis by the Strategy, Policy and Resources Committee and Audit Committee. - Inclusion within Directorate Business Plans, with progress being monitored on a bi-annual basis to the relevant Council Committee. - Data submissions to Government Departments, with reports being issued to monitor the performance of each Council, outlining regional trends and comparisons.